open-mmlab/mmdetection/docs/nncf_compression.md

 * sparsity
 * filter pruning

+At the moment the following compression methods may be used in OTEDetection:
+* int8 quantization
+* sparsity
+* filter pruning

 To make compression of a model, NNCF gets a pre-trained model and wraps the whole PyTorch model and PyTorch classes used by the model (e.g. Conv2d) by its own classes.
 After that to make compression a training (fine-tuning) of the model should be started --